 An alternative is to do nothing and rely upon the current inadequate facilities and street parking.
-This alternative is rejected on the basis that the size of the library and administration facilities are inadequate.
-Street parking results in detrimental impacts on the surrounding activity.
-Such an outcome is be inconsistent with the obligation to provide adequate amenities to the student population.
+This alternative is rejected on the basis that street parking results in detrimental impacts on the surrounding activity.
+Such an outcome is inconsistent with the obligation to provide adequate amenities to the student population.